I WAS A RESTAURANT ENTREPRENEUR…

 I will also use snippets of music lyrics frequently to add a thread that links to the theme of my posts.
 Music Info.

-I will be using the masculine voice in my posts so don’t bark at me for being sexist.
+I will be using the masculine form in my posts so don’t bark at me for being sexist.
 I have the utmost respect for my wife, daughter, and late mother.
 As well as all women.
-My wife was an English major/teacher and she told me that this is still an acceptable format.
+My wife was an English teacher and she told me that this is still an acceptable format.
 I’m not arguing with her.

 A very serious game

 The personal attachments can overwhelm and be destructive with the wrong attitude.
 Knowing that playing the game can mean real loss cannot be ignored.
 It doesn’t make it less hurtful, but it allows for survival.

 I love being an entrepreneur, but it’s not an easy choice as it’s loaded with lots of what-ifs and WTFs.
 Hopefully, relating my stories and observations might benefit someone else who paid the price of being an entrepreneur or who is considering becoming one.

 Know you’re not alone; you’re part of a dynamic community.
 So, if you like what you read and have a “war story” of your own to tell, share it when the opportunity arises.
 It’s comforting; hell, hopefully a little entertaining, too.
 There’s a spot at my table for you.